ENGL 403: Milton Fall 2017/Hibbs 440/TR 5:30-6:45

 12/7 PL 12 (Exile–Dr. C.), CCPL 179-192 – Conclusion (Research Paper Due)

-* With a partner, one class presentation on an individual poem, prose work, or book of Paradise Lost, including an annotated bibliography (MLA style) of at least two books and four critical essays (bibliography to be posted to your Rampages site and handed out to the class).
+* With a partner or alone, one class presentation on an individual poem, prose work, or book of Paradise Lost, including an annotated bibliography (MLA style) of at least two books and four critical essays (bibliography to be posted to your Rampages site and handed out to the class).

 * I expect you to publish at least two substantive (creative, engaged, interesting) blog posts each week, related to our course work, spread throughout the week (i.e., not two on one day), beginning the week of August 29.
 I also expect you to comment on two of your classmates’ blog posts each week.
 Linking to a classmate’s post in an interesting way counts as a comment.